hybridly/hybridly/docs/guide/hooks.md

 ## Registering hooks manually

-Though it's highly recommended to use plugins, it's also possible to register hooks with the `registerHook` and `registerHookOnce` functions.
+Though it's highly recommended to use plugins, it's also possible to register hooks with the `registerHook` function.

 This may be useful for requirements for which plugins could be overkill.